solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 As you can see above, you can use parameter placeholders like `$1` instead of an unknown or variable value.
 However, there are certain restrictions:

 - You can use parameters only with the statements SELECT, INSERT, UPDATE, DELETE and VALUES.
 - You can only use parameters instead of constants (literals).
-You can’t use parameters instead of identifiers (object names) or keywords, among other things.
+You can't use parameters instead of identifiers (object names) or keywords, among other things.

 ### Task 4: Using pg_stat_io for enhanced IO monitoring